CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

 END LOOP [ label ];
 ```

-Instead of a SQL statement, you use a string expression that is a SQL statement in text format.
-This allows you to construct the query dynamically.

-In case the query has parameters, you use the USING statement to pass the parameter to the query.

-The following function demonstrates how to use the FOR loop statement to loop through a dynamic query.
-It accepts two parameters:

-  * sort_type: 1 means sort the query result by title, 2 means sort the result by release year.
-  * n: the number of rows to query from the film table.
-Notice that it will be used in the USING clause.

 ## Pl/pgSQL and PostGIS

-It is possible to create Pl/pgSQL functions with PostGIS to predefine a process to modify the geometries of some data.
+It's possible to create Pl/pgSQL functions with PostGIS to predefine a process to modify the geometries of some data.
 For example, based on [this
 example](https://selectoid.wordpress.com/2008/12/22/developing-fun-st_staratpoint-for-postgis/) that creates star polygons from points (read it !! it's detailed and fun), we can create a function like this one:

 ```sql